Berserk-Games/Tabletop-Simulator-API/docs/event.md

 ###filterObjectEnter(...)

 Called when an object attempts to enter this object.
-The object is prevented from entering unless "true" is returned.
+The object is prevented from entering unless `true` is returned.

 !!!info "filterObjectEnter(obj)"
 	* [<span class="tag obj"></span>](types.md)&nbsp;**obj**: The object that has tried to enter the object this script is attached to.